MS in Nursing - Family Nurse Practitioner

 Our online Master of Science in Nursing - Family Nurse Practitioner program allows working RNs to prepare for FNP certification in a little more than two years of study and clinical rotations.

-The MSN-FNP program at Touro College Illinois prepares you to take the next step in your nursing career and become a Family Nurse Practitioner.
+The MSN-FNP program at Touro University Illinois prepares you to take the next step in your nursing career and become a Family Nurse Practitioner.
 Illinois residents with an active RN license and some work experience in the field are welcome to apply.
 If you live in another state, outside of Illinois, and would like to apply, you will need to confirm with your state board of nursing that they approve our program.

 An FNP is an Advanced Practice Registered Nurse (APRN) that provides primary care to families, closely monitors patient health and illness, and develops long-term rapport and partnership with patients of all ages.
 As an FNP, you’ll assess and diagnose illnesses, develop long-term and preventative care plans with your patients, and work with patients at every life stage.